scarlehoff/pybliotecario/readme.md

 A small `systemd_install.sh` script is included in the repository in order to daemonize it easily.

 ## How to connect the pybliotecario to Telegram
+The main backend for the pybliotecario is Telegram, although facebook can also be used (see [here](https://github.com/scarlehoff/pybliotecario/tree/master/src/pybliotecario/backend))
 In order to communicate with Telegram is necessary to request an API by talking with Telegram's BotFather bot.
 The `--init` option will guide you through the process.